 As previously stated, brook trout populations within the upper Great Lakes exhibit fluvial, adfluvial, and lacustrine life-history forms, coasters comprising the latter two forms.
 Populations of brook trout in Lake Superior likely function as types of metapopulations, with the coaster life forms serving as dispersers (D'Amelio and Wilson 2008, p.
 1222; Sloss et al. 2008, p.
 1249).
 The viability of a metapopulation is strongly contingent upon maintaining dispersal among populations.
 Although brook trout exhibit spawning site fidelity, individuals exhibiting the adfluvial life forms in Lake Superior have also been shown to stray or disperse among streams (D'Amelio and Wilson 2008, p.
 1222; Mucha and Mackereth, p.
 1211).
 The long-term persistence of a metapopulation requires a balance between local extinction and recolonization of constituent populations (see Hanski 1998 for a review of metapopulations).
 Dispersing individuals offset local population extinction by providing a means for recolonization (Brown and Kodric-Brown 1977, p.
 448; Reeves et al. 1995, p.
 340).
 Dispersing individuals also provide for gene flow among discrete populations, countering losses of genetic fitness while still allowing the development and distribution of unique adaptive traits (Ingvarsson 2001, p.
 63; Tallmon et al. 2004, p.
 494).
 Thus, the coaster life-history forms are important to the long-term viability of brook trout populations throughout Lake Superior.

 Genetic studies of stream-resident (fluvial life form) brook trout show substantial genetic structuring among populations in Michigan, Wisconsin, Minnesota, and Canada characterized by distinct regional groupings or metapopulations (Burnham-Curtis 1996, pp. 10-11; Burnham-Curtis 2001, p.
 10; Sloss et al. 2008, p.
 1249; Wilson et al. 2008, p.
 1312; Scribner et al. 2008, p.
 9).
 In studies aimed at determining genetic differences between the coaster polymorphism and stream-resident fish occupying tributaries connected to the lake, molecular genetic work in Lake Superior indicates that coasters and stream-resident brook trout occupying tributaries to the first barrier are parts of the same population (D'Amelio and Wilson.
 2008, p.
 1221; Scribner et al. 2008, p.
 9; Stott 2008, p.
 5).
 Work investigating the genetic differences of various tributaries to the lake found distinct differences among populations of brook trout in each tributary to Lake Superior (Burnham-Curtis 1996, p.
 10; Burnham-Curtis 2000, p.
 7; Burnham-Curtis 2001, p.
 10; D'Amelio and Wilson 2008, p.
 1222; Sloss et al. 2008, p.
 1249; Scribner et al. 2008, p.
 9).
 Within Lake Superior, regional genetic differences are evident between brook trout populations in Nipigon Bay, Isle Royale, and Lake Nipigon-Grand Portage (Wilson et al. 2008, p.
 1313).
 Adfluvial brook trout are thought to be the mechanism providing genetic communication among these regional aggregations and straying of a coaster was documented in Nipigon Bay and at Isle Royale (D'Amelio et al. 2008, p.
 1347; Stott 2008, p.
 4).
 Sloss et al. (2008) investigated genetic differentiation among four Wisconsin populations of stream-resident brook trout.
-His work found significant differentiation among populations to the point the authors observed that for these populations, there appears to be a near complete lack of gene flow among them resulting in genetic drift (Sloss et al. 2008, p.
+His work found significant differentiation among populations to the point the authors observed that for these populations, Start Printed Page 23380there appears to be a near complete lack of gene flow among them resulting in genetic drift (Sloss et al. 2008, p.
 1249).
 None of these isolated populations are thought to currently have adfluvial ecotypes as part of the population.
 This observation is consistent with the contemporary lack of an adfluvial form that historically provided the regional genetic connection for the three metapopulations previously mentioned.